INDUSTRY LEADER, CODY COX, ON SCHEDULE TO BE THE FIRST TO ACQUIRE OUR FULLY ILLUMINATED STOP ARM

 September 15, 2020

-Industry leader, Cody Cox, Director of Transportation and Maintenance at Community ISD, welcomed our Regional Account Executive, Stephen Climber, to visit his fleet and discuss school bus safety during our 200 mask donation delivery.
+Industry leader, Cody Cox, Director of Transportation and Maintenance at Community ISD, welcomed our Regional Account Executive, Stephen Climer, to visit his fleet and discuss school bus safety during our 200 mask donation delivery.
 With Community ISD transporting over 3,000 students on 23 different bus routes throughout the day, equipping his school buses with the latest technology and safety features is of the utmost importance to Cox.

 Cox aims to provide the safest form of transportation humanly possible to his students.
 With over 17 million stop arm violations annually, according to National Association State Directors and